SirBobbert/pdf-downloader-multithreading/README.md

 # PDF Downloader

 A concurrent PDF downloader demonstrating performance optimization and parallel processing techniques in Python.
-Downloads PDFs from Excel data sources with automatic fallback URLs.
+Downloads PDFs from Excel data sources with fallback URLs.

 ## Description

 ![Benchmarks](benchmarks/performance.png)
-The time it took to process the first 500 urls.
-The sequential mode was run once due to time constraints, the two subsequent methods were run on the same 500 urls but repeated 10 times.
+Processing time for the first 500 URLs across three approaches.
+Sequential mode was run once due to time constraints.
+The two subsequent methods both used multithreaded execution via concurrent.futures.ThreadPoolExecutor and were repeated 10 times on the same 500 URLs.
+The key difference lies in their iteration methods: iterrows() includes all DataFrame columns during iteration, while items() iterates over a single column only.

 ### Key Features
 - **Concurrent downloads** - using ThreadPoolExecutor